-Describe the results from Table 2.
+Describe the results from Table 1.

-Based on the data in Study 1, discuss a potential mechanism whereby n-3 fatty acids may decrease the risk of T2DM.
+Based on the data in Table 1, taken under fasting conditions, discuss a potential mechanism whereby n-3 fatty acids may decrease the risk of T2DM. if we are asking the question this way, then should we make the subjects obese and at risk for diabetes, but not already diabetic?

-Calorie composition of experimental n-3 FA liquid meal and control liquid meal.
-Liquid meals replaced a solid meal (breakfast), so that calorie intake was maintained from baseline.
+Describe the results in Table 2.

+What was the value of adding a glucose load/challenge to this experiment and what additional information does it provide as it relates to the impact of the long chain omega-3 fatty acids on diabetes risk?

+I’M ELIMINATING THIS TABLE AS THE STUDENTS REALLY DON’T NEED THIS INFO TO ANSWER THE QUESTIONS AND WE KEEP DATA TO THE ABSOLUTE MINIMUM TO BE ‘FAIR’.
+ALSO WE TELL THEM THAT THEY MUST USE DATA FROM ALL TABLES AND FIGURES IN THEIR ANSWERS AND I DON’T THINK THERE IS ANYTHING HERE THAT THEY NEED TO INCORPORATE.

 Randomized controlled trial of n-3 FA and control liquid meals.
 Columns represent values at baseline and after intervention.
+FPG = fasting plasma glucose, HbA1c = hemoglobin A1c , C-pep = C-peptide .WHAT ARE THE Pvalues INDICATING – NEED TO DESCRIBE WHAT P1 AND P2 ARE.
+It does not make sense having the EPA/DHA group starting with higher fasting glucose levels and then decreasing to values equivalent to those in the control group.
+You would be better to also increase the control values to the 135 range ‘before’ and then have no change with the intervention.

-FPG = fasting plasma glucose, HbA1c = hemoglobin A1c (a measure of long term blood glucose levels), C-pep = C-peptide (protein released with insulin), ISI = Muscle insulin sensitivity index (a higher number is better), gAUC and iAUC = glucose and insulin area-under-the-curve.
+Separate this out into a separate table ISI = Muscle insulin sensitivity index (a higher number is better), gAUC and iAUC = glucose and insulin area-under-the-curve.
+I’m trying to help with a train of thought for the students so that they are not overwhelmed with the data from the beginning.
+I think this should help them work through the data in a sequential manner.

 Study 2

 SFA have been proposed to have a lipotoxic effect on pancreatic islets, however, it is unkown how this occurs.
 An experimental study using rats was conducted to determine the effect of PA or EPA on the pancreas and mechanisms underlying GSIS.
-Rats were fed either a control, PA, EPA, or EPA-PA diets for 3 weeks, after which they were sacrificed to obtain the pancreas.
-Pancreatic islets were then measured for level of insulin production, triglyceride (TG) content, SREBP-1c (transcription factor which initiates lipogenesis), and UCP-2 (uncoupling protein-2, which decreases the oxidative phosphorylation potential of glucose).
+Rats were fed either control, PA, EPA, or EPA-PA diets for 3 weeks, after which they were sacrificed to obtain the pancreas.
+Pancreatic islets were then measured for level of insulin production, triglyceride (TG) content, SREBP-1c (transcription factor which initiates lipogenesis), and UCP-2 (uncoupling protein-2, which decreases the oxidative phosphorylation potential of glucose – this needs to link with the background).

 Insulin secretion in control, PA, EPA, and PA-EPA feeding groups.
 Groups that share a superscript are not significantly different from each other at p<0.05.